rutpatel4003/school-facilities-cv-takehome/README.md

 `decision` in `data/campus_review.csv` with `ccd`, `candidate`, or `manual`.
 For `manual`, also fill the manual latitude/longitude.
 The committed file lets the main run reproduce my adjudications without pretending they were automated or claiming that a square crop is a legal campus boundary.
+Just use my committed data/campus_review.csv if it gets regenerated (expected due to above code, committed file already filled).
 Public Nominatim is used only to generate one cached candidate per school; it is not an appropriate 130,000-school geocoder.